 Building business skills in New Orleans' music industry

 A concert at Woldenberg Park on March 1, 2012 in New Orleans, La.
-Two hip-hop entrepreneurs in the area have been helping teach copyright and licensing to local musicians and producers.
+Can the stage compete with the internet when it comes to making a star?

 Jeremy Hobson: New Orleans is getting ready for its annual Jazz Fest, which starts at the end of the month.
 And while I'm sure the music will be fantastic as usual, it turns out the Crescent City has a little work to do when it comes to the business side of things.